HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

             	With heavy computing, you can pick a server with more CPUs and more RAM
         - Boot Disk
             Allows you to change the Operating System

-	OPTIONAL:
-          ???
-Define / describe what a snapshot / image is Store a compute engine snapshot and restore
-              - Under Compute Engine (left) Go to disks (dropdown)
-              - Go to create snapshot
-                - you  will see a dropdown of your Instances
-                - on the right you will see actions
-                  - hit  "Create Snapshot"
-                  - name your snapshot (i.e based on your vm instance)
-                  - source  disk represents the  vm you are  snapshotting
-              - then make snapshot from that  instance
-              - Under Compute  Engine (left)  go to snapshot
-                - here we can  create an instance with more/less/same  compute as  before with the  same file  directories as  			  your instance
-                - steps will be the same as creating an instance

-	- **Identity and API access**
+	- Identity and API access
 	    - Select 'mining-clinical-dev' in dropdown.
 This gives read/view access and create job access This is the most important for accessing BigQuery.
 You should have access to a service account that has the BQ enabled.
-		    (	???Explain sErvice account is a permissions method to enable compute instances to access BigQuery databases without requiring individual login key file (thought that is an option to).
-For further information... what is an IAM role and API...
+		    (Service accounts are different levels of permissions to access data in bigquery is a permissions method to enable compute instances to access BigQuery databases without requiring individual login key file (though that is an option too).

-		    	???Skip or otherwise replace this, because may not work in the som-nero-phi-jonc101 environment anyway.
-Users can't acceess IAM page, and may have to use an alternative to API service accounts unless SRCC offers alternative

-			    Under service account there should be a dropdown of different APIs you can access.
-Subsequently the API you select should have your IAM role access determined (read, write) )
     - Create
         - then you can create your instance